solita/solita.github.com/_posts/2020-06-12-coding-with-kids.md

 - Build up new adjustments
 - Implement software with Scratch to actually help the poor fellow in distress

-I can recall first grade aged boy to sit next to this thing eight hours straight to just build and deconstruct and programming repeatable.
-As a parent, I needed to trick him eat something of course but still.
+I can recall first grade aged boy to sit next to this thing eight hours straight to just build-deconstruct-program repeatable.
+As a parent, I needed to trick him eat something while the cycle just went on and on.

 Here is a picture of the Lego BOOST App IDE.